- November 4, 2025

 Platforms

-Europa Universalis V is a single player economy management game with economy and historical themes.
+Europa Universalis V is a single player and multiplayer economy management game with economy and historical themes.
 It was developed by Paradox Tinto and was released on November 4, 2025.
 It received positive reviews from critics and mostly positive reviews from players.

 Use war, trade or diplomacy to satisfy your grandest ambitions and dominate five centuries of history in the newest version of Europa Universalis, Paradox Interactive's flagship historical grand strategy game.